-- On October 25, 1999, the First African Methodist Episcopal Church hosted a pastors’ luncheon to advance the discussion regarding church involvement with Seattle’s troubled-youth population.
-Later that evening, Reverend Rivers–himself a former gang member–gave a powerful, inspirational message about the importance of mobilizing clergy and their supporters to save our communities and our youth.
+Oct.
+25, 1999: The First African Methodist Episcopal Church hosts a pastors’ luncheon to discuss church involvement with Seattle’s youth population.
+Rev. Rivers, a former gang member in his youth, gives a powerful and inspirational message about the importance of mobilizing clergy and supporters to save our communities and our youth.

-- On November 16th, 1999, Reverend John Wyatt of Ebenezer A.M.E.
-Zion Church hosted many of the same representatives from the October meeting in an effort to develop goals and strategies to identify solutions for the community youth crisis.
+Nov.16, 1999: Reverend John Wyatt of Ebenezer A.M.E.
+Zion Church hosts representatives from the October meeting in an effort to identify solutions for the community youth crisis.

-- For five years, clergy, community members and agencies met in churches across Seattle to collaborate and form a strategic plan; together, they became a 501(c)3 nonprofit organization–allowing them tax-exempt status.
+1999 – 2001: Clergy, community members and agencies continue to meet in churches across Seattle to collaborate and form a 501(c)3 nonprofit organization.The 4C Coalition is founded.

-- In 2001 The 4C Coalition Mentor Program became a core partner in a $21 million, five-year initiative of the Seattle-King County Reclaiming Futures Initiative.
-Reclaiming Futures is a proven model for reform to help teenagers caught in the cycle of drugs, alcohol, and crime.
-They also help communities reclaim youth involved in (and at risk of entering) the juvenile justice system.
+2001: The 4C Coalition becomes a core partner in a $21 million, five-year program called the Seattle-King County Reclaiming Futures Initiative, a model program focused on helping teenagers caught in the cycle of drugs, alcohol, and crime.